Universities offer Bachelor's and Master's degrees, and PhD programs across a wide range of disciplines.

 Canada combines globally respected education with strong career outcomes, offering practical, industry-aligned programs with co-op and internship opportunities.
-With eligible graduates able to receive a Post-Graduation Work Permit for up to three years, Canada gives international students valuable time to gain work experience and strengthen long-term settlement prospects through Permanent Residency.
+With eligible graduates able to receive a Post-Graduation Work Permit for up to three years, Canada gives international students valuable time to gain work experience and strengthen long-term settlement prospects.

 Fall: September